jastram/teaching/index.md

 *    **Teaching Materials:** Ideally, one outcome of this effort is a set of adaptable teaching materials.

 Initially, we will focus on teaching materials, specifically a case study.

+## Licensing

+Contributed content will be licensed under the Apache License 2.0.